Update: I have updated the article with more gear.

 - Fujifilm X-T1 – It was a great camera, the first professional Fujifilm X camera, but I don’t recommend getting it in 2019.
 The camera was the first of it’s kind and after using it for a few years, problems start to pop up.
 The rubber port door expands after use and won’t close and the fake leather finish falls off.
 The X-T2 has huge advantage over X-T20 (faster max shutter speed, better video specs, better shutter), but the X-T1 doesn’t have any important advantage over X-T10 and I would prefer the smaller and cheaper X-T10.

 - Fujifilm X-E2 / X-E2S – same as the X-T10, without flipscreen but with a rangefinder style viewfinder.
 The viewfinder is a plus but the missing flipscreen is a big minus.
 Get the X-T10 instead.
 The X-E2S is a newer version with updated button layout and with new firmware installed, basiclly the same cameras.

-- ☆ Fujifilm X-H1 – A great camera, good as a 2nd camera body to match your X-T2/X-T3.
+- ★ Fujifilm X-H1 – A great camera, good as a 2nd camera body to match your X-T2/X-T3.
 The ibis is very useful for things like video, using longer primes with slower shutter speed (like the 90mm) or doing long exposure shots without a tripod (ibis + image stabilized lenses can shoot very slow shutter speeds).
 IBIS + the X-Trans 3 sensor (maybe the best sensor?) is a great combo.
-The only thing I dislike is the design of the camera, it’s big and not as beautiful as other Fuji cameras, the exposure dial is gone, replaced with a useless top screen.
+The only thing I dislike is the design of the camera, it’s big and not as beautiful as other Fuji cameras, the exposure dial is gone replaced with a pretty useless top screen.